-- Subject abbreviation & course number This is a Business Administration course, freshman level.
+- 1 CNS 215 2 Introduction to Virtualization & Cloud Computing3 3(2-2) - 4 Normally Offered: F - 5 Students will develop a working understanding of virtualization technologies and current virtualization software packages, as well as cloud terminologies and methodologies to implement, maintain, and support cloud technologies and infrastructures.
+The goal of the course is to provide students with the knowledge and skills necessary to develop and manage virtual systems and virtual networks within a business/cloud environment. - 6 Prerequisite: CNS 150 and CNS 180. - Subject abbreviation & course number This is a Network Administration course, sophomore level.
 Freshman courses are numbered 101-199; they may be elected by sophomores.
 Courses numbered 200-298 are sophomore courses; they may be elected by freshmen with the necessary prerequisites.
 Courses numbered under 100 may count toward the Associate in General Studies, but not toward any other degree. - 2.
 Course Title - 3.
 Credit & Contact Hours Course credit hours are listed first, followed by the total contact hours in parentheses.
 These are the hours the class meets each week for lecture, laboratory work, and recitation.
-This example shows a four-credit course that meets four hours a week in lecture, with no lab hours or recitation, so it has 4 contact hours.
+This example shows a four-credit course that meets two hours a week in lecture, with two lab hours, so it has 4 contact hours.
 A course showing 4(3-1-3) is a four-credit course that meets three hours a week in lecture, one hour a week in lab and three hours a week in recitation, for a total of 7 contact hours.
 Tuition is charged on contact hours. - 4.
 Normally Offered Tells when the course is scheduled.
-There are two semesters and a summer session: Fall Semester (F), Spring Semester (SP), or Summer Session (SUM). - 5.
+There are two semesters and a summer session: Fall Semester (F), Spring Semester (SP), or Summer Session (SU). - 5.
 Course Description This describes the content of the course. - 6.
 Prerequisite/Co-requisite To enroll, you must have successfully completed any course(s) or meet other requirements listed as prerequisite(s).
 This assures your ability to work at the level required in the course.
 Co-requisites are courses you must take during the same semester.